Sicily With Kids | Activities | Accommodation | Travel

 The West Including Palermo With Kids

 There are some activities you can do with kids over on the west to keep them entertained.
 This is fantastic because the Baroque capital city of Palermo is one of the best places to visit and never ceases to disappoint.
+(Here is a free 15 minute audio guide for Quattro Canti should you need it.)

 In between the more grown up things you may want to do, you can give the kids a break and take them to do some activities they will enjoy.